garrandall/popular-music-data/tracks/sittin--on-chrome-masta-ace-incorporated.md

 Verse One:

 Take it EZ, like E cuz I be
-Lettin niggaz know what time it is when it comes to me You can't find us here anywhere and I tear
+Lettin niggas know what time it is when it comes to me You can't find us here anywhere and I tear
 You a new asshole, as beautiful as gold
 Look at your reflection in my shine, find